-Proposition Meaning Examples Translation a, ab (before from a sulco rhināli from rhinal sulcus a vowel) ab axe optico from optical axis cum with cum nervo faciāli with facial nerve cum febri continua with continued fever de 1) about de ossĭbus cranii about the skull bones 2) from de gingiva from the gingiva (gum) e (ex) 1) from (about the e canāle sacrāli from the sacral canal movement from e cavitāte abdomīnis from the abdomen cavity within) ex fructĭbus Rosae of dog-rose fruits 2) of, from (about e fibris elastĭcis from elastic fibers material) in (to the question in cavitāte pleurāli in the pleural cavity "where?") in facie unguis on the nail surface in, on pro 1) for pro reti venōso for venous network /) guttae pro ocŭlis drops for eyes 2) before pro lingua before the tongue sine without sine pancreăte without accessory , accessorio pancreas sine dentĭbus serotĭnis without wisdom teeth sub (to the question sub cute capĭtis under the skin of head "where?") sub narcōsi locāli under a local anesthesia under
+Preposition Meaning Examples Translation a, ab (be- from a sulco rhināli from rhinal sulcus fore ab axe optico from optical axis a vowel) cum with cum nervo faciāli with facial nerve cum febri continua with continued fever de 1) about de ossĭbus cranii about the skull bones 2) from de gingīva from the gingiva (gum) e (ex) 1) from (about the e canāle sacrāli from the sacral canal movement from e cavitāte abdominis from the abdomen cavity within) 2) from, of (about ex fructĭbus Rosae of dog-rose fruits material) e fibris elastĭcis from elastic fibers in in, on (to the ques- in cavitāte pleurāli in the pleural cavity tion "where?") in facie unguis on the nail surface pro 1) for pro reti venōso for venous network guttae pro ocŭlis drops for eyes 2) before pro lingua before the tongue sine without sine pancreăte acces- without accessory pancre- sorio as sine dentĭbus serotĭnis without wisdom teeth sub under (to the ques- sub cute capĭtis under the skin of head tion "where?") sub narcōsi locāli under a local anaesthesia